InsightSoftwareConsortium/ITK/CONTRIBUTING.md

 Contributing to ITK
 ===================

+Welcome to the Insight Toolkit (ITK) !
+We're excited you're here and want to contribute.

 This article documents how to contribute improvements to ITK.

 For a *quick start guide*, see the [ITK Git Cheatsheet].